vegaprotocol/specs/specs/0015-market-insurance-pool-collateral.md

 # Reference-level explanation

-Every [tradeable instrument](./0001-market-framework) has one or more settlement assets defined for that market.
+Every [tradable instrument](./0001-market-framework) has one or more settlement assets defined for that market.
 The market requires an insurance pool account for every settlement asset of the market.

-If no insurance pool account already exists in the risk universe that the tradeable instrument sits within,  then an insurance pool account needs to be created for all settlement assets of the market.
+If no insurance pool account already exists in the risk universe that the tradable instrument sits within,  then an insurance pool account needs to be created for all settlement assets of the market.
 These new insurance pool accounts will be instantiated in the settlement asset/s of the market, with a balance of zero (across all asset/s).

 Only transfer requests can move collateral to or from the insurance account.

-When a market is finalised / closed remaining funds are distributed to other same-currency insurance pools as per white paper section 6.4.
+When a market is finalised / closed remaining funds are distributed to other same-currency insurance pools as per Whitepaper section 6.4.
 This occurs using ledger entries to preserve double entry accounting records within the collateral engine.

 # Pseudo-code / Examples